rajurandhav/coronaviruscharts.org/README.md

 Welcome!

 Aim of the project is to aggregate and visualize information (data points/ charts/ maps/ media content) on Coronavirus at the state and regional levels in India.
 This project is published as an open-source under the Apache License 2.0.
-The Progressive Web App is hosted at coronaviruschart.live
+The Progressive Web App is hosted at www.coronaviruschart.live

 The primary target audience is people from non-metro cities, town and villages thereby giving the highest consideration to accessibility of information.
 This includes support for regional languages, minimal/ apt usage of color/ contrast, read-aloud feature, etc.